phramos07/estiam_golangapi_course_syllabus_2023/README.md

 2. What is considered to be the Golang bible, The Go Programming Language - Alan A. A. Donovan, Brian W. Kernighan: [Download](http://www.cs.uniroma2.it/upload/2017/TSC/The%20Go%20Programming%20Language.pdf) (7mb)
 3. [Echo framework](https://echo.labstack.com/) for the http client
 4. [JWT-go](https://pkg.go.dev/github.com/golang-jwt/jwt/v4) for authorization middleware

+_Slide presentations and excalidraw presentations will be shared during the course here in this repository_

+### Final words

+I hope this short experience is enough for you to know more about the Go language and allows you to go deeper into the world of the backend development using go as a powerful tool.
+Don't rush, don't focus on knowing it all, just give it your best and what you are capable of.
+I understand programming is not an easy feat.
+Don't panic!
+Everything will be just fine.

+Please reach me at my email (described at the top of this readme file) at any time of the day.